RaphaelRibes/GeCKO-MTruncatula/VCF_FILTERING/README.md

 ### 5/ Expected outputs
 This workflow will create a "VCF_FILTERING" directory in the "WORKFLOWS_OUTPUTS" directory.
-This directory is structured as follow and contains:
+This directory is structured as follows and contains:

 |─── 01_Locus_Filtered.recode.vcf
 |─── 02_SampleLocus_Filtered.recode.vcf